shanirivers/shanirivers.github.io/README.md

-The code for my blog and reference for videos.
+The code for my blog and reference for videos, based off of the template Lagrange.